David200308/COMP1011_Project_Blockchain/README.md

 ---

 ## Function:
-- Add New Block, and storage data
+- Add New Block & Storage Data
 - Look the Block Information
-- Verify the Block (Change or nor)
+- Verify the Block (Change or not)

 ## Library Use:
 - cstring